AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-54965-visual-merchandising-grid-not-display-correct-stock.md

 1. Create a new source.
 1. Create a new stock.
 1. Create two products:
-   * One product with the custom stock only
+   * One product with the custom stock only.
-   * One product with the default stock only
+   * One product with the default stock only.
 1. Add these products to a category.
 1. Go to the [!UICONTROL visual Merchandising] grid (*[!UICONTROL Products in Category]*).